Here's The Full Story

 A few years back when I was 21, I was reading the book,’The One Minute Millionaire’, and in it, it tells the story of a guy from New Jersey, who in the 1980’s sold old pieces of the famous Brooklyn Bridges walkway timber.
-He went about creating 5” x 11” certificates outlining the history of the bridge, attaching a small piece of the timber and selling them for upto $5000 each (yep, $5000 for a 1″ piece of timber) … and word around the campfire is that he made like $2 million from it…
+He went about creating 5” x 11” certificates outlining the history of the bridge, attaching a small piece of the timber and selling them for upto $5000 each (yep, $5000 for a 1″ piece of timber).
+Word around the campfire is that he made like $2 million from it…

-rip this idea off replicate and implement it here in Australia – it was a much better idea then pinching golf balls off the local pitch-n-putt to resell.
+rip this idea off replicate and implement it here in Australia – it was a much better idea than pinching golf balls off the local pitch-n-putt to resell.

-After racking my brain for about 10mins, I realised the Melbourne Cricket Ground was under reconstruction and the Ponsford Stand had just been ripped down… On the back of a few phone calls and newly-found entrepreneurial-confidence I was able to track down the wrecking company which was demolishing the Ponsford stand (at this stage the Members Pavilion had not been touched), who informed me they had a significant amount of timber from the seating and flooring as hoped…
+After racking my brain for about 10 minutes, I realised the Melbourne Cricket Ground was under reconstruction and the Ponsford Stand had just been ripped down… On the back of a few phone calls and newly-found entrepreneurial-confidence, I was able to track down the wrecking company which was demolishing the Ponsford Stand (at this stage the Members Pavilion had not been touched), who informed me they had a significant amount of timber from the seating and flooring as hoped…

-However to my amazement they also had a considerable amount of the world famous MCC Crested Carpet – which originally lay in the members dining room.
-You know the world famous carpet, the one that has been walked on by the greats – Don Bradman and EJ Whitten etc etc… The same carpet that graced the MCC Members Long Room – the most loved watering hole in all of sport.
+However, to my amazement, they also had a considerable amount of the world famous MCC Crested Carpet which originally lay in the Members' Dining Room.
+You know, the world famous carpet, the one that has been walked on by the greats – Don Bradman and EJ Whitten.
+The same carpet that graced the MCC Members Long Room – the most-loved watering hole in all of sport.

-I tried for about three years, on various occasions, to team up some of Australia s leading sports memorabilia stores/dealers, but they either wanted to screw me down and buy the carpet at the same price they buy the printed posters they sell; or screw you guys and sell the frames for over $1200!!
+I tried for about three years, on various occasions, to team up with some of Australia s leading sports memorabilia stores and dealers, but they either wanted to screw me down and buy the carpet at the same price they buy the printed posters they sell, or screw you guys and sell the frames for over $1200!